BuildOnViction/gitbook/developer-guide/smart-contract-development/ides-and-tools/ethers.js.md

 The [Ethers.js](https://docs.ethers.org/) library provides a set of tools to interact with Ethereum Nodes with JavaScript, similar to Web3.js.
 Moonbeam has an Ethereum-like API available that is fully compatible with Ethereum-style JSON-RPC invocations.
 Therefore, developers can leverage this compatibility and use the Ethers.js library to interact with a Moonbeam node as if they were doing so on Ethereum.
 For more information on Ethers.js, check their [documentation site](https://docs.ethers.org/v6/).

-In this guide, you'll learn how to use the Ethers.js library to send a transaction and deploy a contract on TomoChain.
+In this guide, you'll learn how to use the Ethers.js library to send a transaction and deploy a contract on Viction.

 ### Checking Prerequisites  <a href="#user-content-checking-prerequisites" id="user-content-checking-prerequisites"></a>

-To test out the examples in this guide on TomoChain [mainnet](https://github.com/c98tristan/gitbook-tomochain/blob/master/developer-guide/working-with-tomochain/tomochain-mainnet.md) or [testnet](https://github.com/c98tristan/gitbook-tomochain/blob/master/developer-guide/working-with-tomochain/tomochain-testnet.md), you will need to have the corresponding RPC API endpoints and some native TOMO tokens.
+To test out the examples in this guide on Viction [mainnet](https://github.com/c98tristan/gitbook-Viction/blob/master/developer-guide/working-with-Viction/Viction-mainnet.md) or [testnet](https://github.com/c98tristan/gitbook-Viction/blob/master/developer-guide/working-with-Viction/Viction-testnet.md), you will need to have the corresponding RPC API endpoints and some native VIC tokens.

 {% hint style="info" %}
 The examples in this guide assumes you have a MacOS or Ubuntu 18.04-based environment and will need to be adapted accordingly for Windows.